Implied Integrality in Mixed-Integer Optimization: Implied integrality for block-structured problems

-\Cref{thm_tu_implied} is strictly more general than \cref{thm_dual_detection} because we can apply it to rows of the MILP that involve multiple continuous variables.
+\Cref{thm_tu_implied} is strictly more general than \cref{thm_dual_detection} because we can apply \cref{thm_tu_implied} to rows of the MILP that involve multiple continuous variables.
 In contrast to this, \cref{thm_dual_detection} requires a column that may only appear in rows where all other variables are integral.

-It might seem unlikely that the conditions of \cref{thm_tu_implied} hold, as it imposes strong integrality requirements and requires a totally unimodular submatrix.
+It might seem unlikely that the conditions \cref{thm_tu_implied} hold, as it imposes strong integrality requirements and requires a totally unimodular submatrix.
 However, many MILP formulations of common problems actually satisfy these requirements.
-For example, in the canonical formulation of fixed-charge network flow problems~\cite{Hirsch68} that have integer capacities, the flow variables are implied integer by the decision variables that activate an arc.
-Other examples include the canonical formulation of the uncapacitated facility location problem and the natural dates formulation of the single machine scheduling problem \cite{Balas1985}.
+For example, in the canonical formulation of the \emph{fixed-charge network flow problem}~\cite{Hirsch68} with integer capacities, the flow variables are implied integer by the decision variables that activate an arc.
+Many models for production scheduling and network design problems satisfy these conditions, such as \emph{lot sizing problems}~\cite{Karimi2003} or the canonical formulation of the \emph{uncapacitated facility location problem}.
+Other examples of models that satisfy \cref{thm_tu_implied} are the \emph{natural-dates formulation} of the \emph{single machine scheduling problem}~\cite{Balas1985} and several formulations of the \emph{periodic event scheduling problem}~\cite{Liebchen2006}.

-Note that in the proof of \cref{thm_tu_implied}, we only use total unimodularity to show that $Q^y(\bar{x})$ is an integral polyhedron.
-Using almost exactly the same proof, we can derive a similar result for unimodular matrices.
+Note that in the proof of \cref{thm_tu_implied}, we only use total unimodularity to show that $Q_y(\bar{x})$ is an integral polyhedron.
+Using almost exactly the same proof but relying on \cref{thm_totally_unimodular_integral}~\ref{thm_totally_unimodular_integral_eqns}, we can derive a similar result for (the more general) unimodular matrices involved in equations.

 \begin{theorem} Let $P$ be a rational polyhedron